Trump goes off on sweeping House investigation into Russia, his finances

 Breaking News Emails

-President Donald Trump escalated his complaints about the myriad of investigations he is facing on Thursday morning, tweeting that there was "no reason" for the House Intelligence Committee to open a new, sweeping probe into whether his decision making as president is motivated by financial gain.
+President Donald Trump on Thursday morning escalated his complaints about the myriad of investigations he is facing, tweeting that there was "no reason" for the House Intelligence Committee to open a sweeping probe into whether his decision-making as president is motivated by financial gain.

-Trump earlier Wednesday complained that House Intelligence Chairman Adam Schiff had "no basis to" expand his committee's Russia investigation, calling the California Democrat a "political hack."
+Trump on Wednesday complained that House Intelligence Chairman Adam Schiff had "no basis to" expand his committee's Russia investigation, calling the California Democrat a "political hack."

 “It’s just presidential harassment and it’s unfortunate and it really does hurt our country,” Trump told reporters of the new probe.

-On Wednesday, Schiff announced that his committee would examine connections between the Trump campaign and Russia to determine whether any presidential decision making is influenced by financial gain.
+On Wednesday, Schiff announced that his committee would examine connections between the Trump campaign and Russia to determine whether any presidential decisions have been influenced by financial gain.

-Schiff earlier Wednesday said he would launch a probe that extends beyond Russian electoral interference and any possible links between the Trump campaign and Russian officials that would examine the president's business and finances.
+Schiff said the probe would extend beyond Russian electoral interference and any possible links between the Trump campaign and Russian officials, and would examine the president's business and finances.

 The chairman responded to Trump calling him a "political hack," saying that it was understandable that congressional oversight "terrifies" the president.